 The City will assist very low- to moderate-income property owners with housing rehabilitations as part of the neighborhood revitalization efforts.
-The City also received a Neighborhood Stabilization Program (NSP) allocation of \$6,983,533 from the U.S.

-Department of Housing and Urban Development to sustain the City's stock of affordable housing while addressing the blighting conditions caused by vacant and foreclosed homes.
+The City also received a Neighborhood Stabilization Program (NSP1) allocation of \$6,983,533 and NSP3 allocation of \$2,364,566 from the U.S. Department of Housing and Urban Development to sustain the City's stock of affordable housing while addressing the blighting conditions caused by vacant and foreclosed homes.

 The City will continue to support the Lancaster Community Shelter for the Homeless and support the City's regional Homeless Solutions Access Center.
 The City will also assist the homeless or persons at risk of becoming homeless through the Homelessness Prevention and Rapid Re-Housing Program (HPRP).
 The City received a one-time grant of \$564,646 for HPRP funds to provide housing relocation and stabilization services.
+The HPRP grant expires in August of 2012.